Please see the Policy and Procedures Manual section 8.9.2 for up to date, specific information.

 All courses that studied which are at the equivalent year 11 or 12 level will transfer with the student.
 The student will be given Recognition units for this previous study in the relevant courses.
 Previous results will not appear on the ACT Senior Secondary Certificate.

-It is important to note that all Tertiary courses will need to have at least 50% of units from the ACT and that the course scores will be based on the results achieved at the new college only.
+It is important to note that all Tertiary courses will need to have at least 50% of units from their graduating college and that the course scores will be based on the results achieved at the new college only.

 Standard unit points will be used from both the new and old college when course types are calculated (Minors, Majors, Major Minors or Double Majors).

 Students are still required to meet the certificate and package requirements for the ACT.
-At least 50% of units are required from an ACT college.
-This means that students still require 17 units in total and at least 8.5 from the ACT for a standard package and 20 units in total with 10 from the ACT for a tertiary package.
 It is also important for students wishing to go on to university, that at least three subjects studied at the previous college are continued at the new college in order to form T major courses.

 Any VET qualifications studied in other jurisdictions can be given credit transfer.
 These will need to be sighted by the new college.